Key takeaways:

 - Automate repetitive tasks for efficiency

-- Use AI for better, faster decision making
+- Use AI for better, faster decision-making

 - Enhance customer experience with personalized support

-- Identify growth opportunities with AI-powered strategy
+- Identify growth opportunities with an AI-powered strategy

 - Stay competitive in a rapidly changing market